sudhansu-24/GTAVI/README.md

 - Rockstar Games for the inspiration
 - GSAP for the amazing animation library
 - Vercel for hosting
-- [Sheriyans Coding School](https://www.youtube.com/@SheryiansCodingSchool) for the amazing tutorial and guidance
+- [Sheriyans Coding School](https://www.youtube.com/@sheryians) for the amazing tutorial and guidance.

 ---
 Made with ❤️ by SUDHANSU SEKHAR